zed-industries/zed/docs/src/language-model-integration.md

 You can use Claude 3.5 Sonnet with the Zed assistant by choosing it via the model dropdown in the assistant panel.

-You need can obtain an API key [here](https://console.anthropic.com/settings/keys).
+You can obtain an API key [here](https://console.anthropic.com/settings/keys).

 Even if you pay for Claude Pro, you will still have to [pay for additional credits](https://console.anthropic.com/settings/plans) to use it via the API.

 ### Google Gemini

-TBD: Add Google Gemini setup instructions
+You can use Gemini 1.5 Pro/Flash with the Zed assistant by choosing it via the model dropdown in the assistant panel.

+You can obtain an API key [here](https://aistudio.google.com/app/apikey).

 ### GitHub Copilot